 The GM Inspectorate investigates incidents that arise by through their routine duties or through enquiries that have been brought to the attention the Scottish Government’s CAP Reform and Crop Policy Branch.

-The Scottish Government GM Inspectorate has agreed to directly monitor or oversee monitoring of sites where inadvertent sowings of GM crop seed took place on three sites in September 2008.
-Monitoring will continue until the autumn of 2011 with no further presence detected.
+The Scottish Government GM Inspectorate directly monitored, or oversaw monitoring of, three sites where inadvertent sowings of GM crop seed took place in September 2008.
+Monitoring was continued until the autumn of 2011 with no further presence detected.